Delph Donkey

-The Delph Donkey was a line of the London and North Western Railway (LNWR) in northern England which opened in 1849 to connect Oldham, Greenfield and Delph to the main Huddersfield to Manchester line.
+The Delph Donkey was a line of the London and North Western Railway (LNWR) in northern England, which opened in 1849 to connect Oldham, Greenfield and Delph to the main Huddersfield to Manchester line.

 Route

-Both the Saddleworth villages of Delph and Greenfield are on the western slopes of the Pennine hills.
-The branch followed the main cross country line between Manchester and Huddersfield as far as Delph Junction set above the village of Uppermill.
+Two of the Saddleworth villages, Delph and Greenfield, are on the western slopes of the Pennine Hills.
+The branch followed the main cross-country line between Manchester and Huddersfield as far as Delph Junction, set above the village of Uppermill.

 Just before the junction was Moorgate Halt.
-Although this was situated on the main line, it was only ever used by trains to Delph.
+Although it was situated on the main line, it was only ever used by trains to Delph.
 The Delph branch then left the main line and veered sharply left past Ladcastle Quarry before reaching Dobcross halt.
-It then continued to Delph with one additional intermediate halt that served the 'Measurements' factory on Delph New Road where trains only called at the start and end of the working day.
-The line terminated at Delph where a private siding served Messrs Mallalieu's Bailey Mill.
+It then continued to Delph with one additional intermediate halt that served the "Measurements" factory on Delph New Road, where trains only called at the start and end of the working day.
+The line terminated at Delph, where a private siding served Messrs Mallalieu's Bailey Mill.
 There was also a goods shed and coal staithes serving local business.

-Delph was the only station on the line beyond Moorgate with permanent structures; the station building still survives as a private residence (as does Grotton & Springhead station).
-Services ran to and from Oldham via Greenfield with connections to several other destinations, and summer specials ran usually to coastal resorts.
+Delph was the only station on the line beyond Moorgate with permanent structures, and the station building still survives as a private residence (as does Grotton & Springhead station).
+Services ran to and from Oldham via Greenfield, with connections to several other destinations, and summer specials usually ran to coastal resorts.